dybson3/dybson3.github.io/index.md

 ---
 layout: default
-title: Home
+title: Bartosz Dybski
 ---

 # About Me

 ## Objective

-Cybersecurity student at the University of Science and Technology in Wrocław, aspiring to become an IT security professional.
-With a strong foundation in cybersecurity principles actively seeking opportunities to apply skills in real-world environments.
+Cybersecurity student at the University of Science and Technology in Wrocław, aiming to build a career in IT security.
+Equipped with solid foundational knowledge, I am eager to apply my skills practically and am committed to ongoing learning to deepen expertise in the field.
 Dedicated to continuous learning and skill development to achieve expertise in the IT security field.

 <a href="https://www.linkedin.com/in/bartosz-dybski/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Check out my blog where I share insights and learning on various topics in cybersecurity.
+Here's my blog where I share insights and learning on various topics in cybersecurity.

 [View Blog](/blog)